G4rv19/Uni-notes/Semester 2/CAB-201/Week 1 notes.md

 * Can hold numbers with different ranges and different memory sizes.
 * Either positive and negative number or zero
 * Good Example of a C# being a statically typed language.

+## C# as a Statically Typed Language.
+What is a Statically typed language?
+How does it differ from a dynamic language?